sk-zk/TruckLib/docfx/docs/Samples/02-realroad.md

 var coordinates = LoadCoordinates();
 ```

-We'll gloss over `LoadCoordinates` here &ndash; it just loads the CSV file into a list of `GeographicCoordinate`s.
+We'll skip over `LoadCoordinates` here &ndash; it just loads the CSV file into a list of `GeographicCoordinate`s.

 ## Elevation
 The majority of map data you will encounter will not have elevation data present, so we must fetch it ourselves.
 In this case,